Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 Sold

-This is a Vintage Apple Computer, Inc. rainbow Pendant chain necklace.
-During the 1980's Apple jewlery was a popular item in the Apple gift catalogs.
+This is a Vintage Apple Computer rainbow Pendant chain necklace.
+During the 1980's Apple jewelery was a popular item for sale in the Apple gift catalogs.

 The pendant is gold tone metal with the famous Apple rainbow logo colors in cloisonné enamel.
 This pendant & 10k gold plated chain (K-001) was featured in the 1983 Apple Computer Gift Catalog as part of the Apple Jewelry collection and was also offered with a 14k gold chain (K-002).